DefinitelyTyped/DefinitelyTyped/README.md

 2. Create the sub-directory mentioned in the `typesVersions` field inside your types directory (`ts3.6/` in this example).
    `ts3.6/` will support TypeScript versions 3.6 and below, so copy the existing types and tests there.

-   You'll need to delete the definition header from `ts3.6/index.d.ts` since only the root `index.d.ts` is supposed to have it.

 3. Back in the root of the package, add the TypeScript 3.7 features you want to use.
    When people install the package, TypeScript 3.6 and below will start from `ts3.6/index.d.ts`, whereas TypeScript 3.7 and above will start from `index.d.ts`.